 Infrahub is a unified data management platform with built-in version control, purpose-built for infrastructure automation.
 It gives teams a trusted, schema-enforced source of truth with graph-native relationships; branch-based proposed changes with peer review, CI validation, and full audit trails; Generators that turn trusted data into configs, cable plans, and deployment artefacts; and a GraphQL API and integration layer that connects to any orchestration or deployment tool in your stack.

-The result is a shift in operating model: from fragmented data and manual process to trusted, validated, repeatable delivery.
+The result is a shift in operating model: from fragmented data and manual processes to trusted, validated, repeatable delivery.
 One European service provider reduced service deployment time from 120 hours to under 15 minutes after moving to schema-driven automation with Infrahub.
 Another enterprise expanded from one to five data centres, managing multi-vendor deployments through a single trusted data platform.

-But once teams see the vision and start building in the lab, the conversation naturally shifts.
+Once teams see the vision and start building in the lab, the conversation naturally shifts.
 The next questions are about production.

 This is usually the first production question, and rightly so.
-If you’re managing thousands of devices across multiple regions, you need to know the platform can handle the dataset and query patterns your automation depends on
+If you’re managing thousands of devices across multiple regions, you need to know the platform can handle the dataset and query patterns your automation depends on.

-“How do you architect for scale?”
+How do you architect for scale?

-Our default recommendation is a single Infrahub instance with full high availability — database clustering with automatic leader election, cache failover, and mirrored message queues for bus continuity.
+Our default recommendation is a single Infrahub instance with full high availability, including database clustering with automatic leader election, cache failover, and mirrored message queues for bus continuity.
 A single instance keeps operations simple: one place to manage schema, one resource allocation authority for IPs, prefixes, and identifiers, and one target for monitoring and upgrades.
-As I previously mentioned, production deployments today manage datasets well into the hundreds of thousands of managed objects on a single instance, so for most organisations this is more than sufficient.
-Recommended resource baselines for each sizing tier are detailed in the deployment sizing documentation.

 This is ongoing work.
 As our customers grow and their datasets and concurrency requirements increase, we continue to invest in profiling, benchmarking, and optimising Infrahub at every layer of the stack.

-- Upgrades.The
+- Upgrades:The

 Running Infrahub in production: Monitoring, security, and operations